DavidSchledewitz/Awesome_Cosmics/1_DataAcquisition/README.md

 CTRL+B P – previous window
 CTRL+B #NUMBER# - switch to window #NUMBER#

 If the commands don't work, be sure you type them right: First press CTRL and B together, then release them.
 After you released them, type the additional key (D,N,P, or number).
-And be sure to $\color{red}{\text{not}}$ use shift or caps lock for a capital letter.
+And be sure to **not** use shift or caps lock for a capital letter.
 They are used small.

 There are some more commands, you can use via hotkeys.